Our business fields

 About six percent of the lignite mined in Lusatia is not used in large-scale power plants.
 Instead this portion is processed to solid or free-flowing fuels that can be used efficiently and in a decentralised way.
 The special value of the resource is being optimally enhanced – it is 'refined'.
 Our refining site in Schwarze Pumpe is one of the most modern of its kind in Europe.

 In the course of expanding our fields of activities, one of our goals is to increase the production of electricity from renewable energies.
 The first of LEAG's own PV parks has been put into operation at the end of 2019 on an expanse of more than 16 hectares at Welzow airfield.
-PV roof systems are being planned and installed at our office premises.
+At our office locations we operate rooftop PV systems.
 We are also involved in the direct marketing of renewable electricity.

 Innovative energy solutions